Since I wrote this a few years ago, I found another way to bike up hills. A pedal-assist electric bike.

 Anticipation of the effort was worse than the effort itself.

-Illustration from PicsGaG.com (seemingly defunct)
+Tiger riding a bike illustration from PicsGaG.com (seemingly defunct)